The Algonquin land claim

 The Agreement-in-Principle signed in 2016 is available for public review.
 It is based on extensive consultation and feedback on the Preliminary Draft Agreement-in-Principle that was publicly posted in December 2012.

 Ontario remains committed to resolving this long-standing Aboriginal rights and title claim through a collaborative negotiation process that features consultation with partners, stakeholders and the public.

 Building on the framework established by the Agreement-in-Principle, negotiations and consultations continue toward a Final Agreement.

 - land will not be expropriated from private owners

 - no one will lose existing access to their cottages or private property

 - no one will lose access to navigable waterways

-- no new First Nation reserves will be created on lands that are transferred
+- no new First Nation reserves will be created as part of the treaty

-- less than 4% of the Crown land in the claim area is proposed for transfer
+- approximately 4% of the Crown land in the claim area is proposed for transfer

 - the vast majority of the Crown land base will remain open to all existing uses